HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

 both the x- and y- axes, and select the 25th and 50th percentiles, respectively, we will see three populations in three colors: tracks in Q1, tracks in Q4, and tracks in both Q2 and Q3.
-In this case one figure will represent the raw image.
+In this case one figure will simply show the raw image.

 Because the values on the x- and y- axes must be paired, only certain combinations of parameters work.
-The track type (e.g. "shrinkage") must be the same for x- and y- axes.
+The track type (e.g. "fgap") must be the same for x- and y- axes.

 Note that the frame range specified in 3 is ignored; tracks from the range